 Gene RiddleFounder & Managing Partner

-Gene Riddle is a founding member of Riddle & Brantley, a law firm that employs 9 attorneys with nearly 200 years of combined legal experience.
+Gene Riddle is a founding member of Riddle & Brantley, a law firm that employs 12 attorneys with more than 200 years of combined legal experience.
 Gene is quick to stress his family’s deep North Carolina ties.
 A Stanly County native, he grew up in Aberdeen after moving from Albemarle.
 He has practiced law in North Carolina since September 1985.

 Gene’s parents were both educators.
 His father, a longtime superintendent of Moore County Schools, encouraged him to go to law school after college.

 “My dad is probably the most honest person that was ever born,” he says.
 “Honest to a fault.
 He said we needed more honest lawyers, and I’d be a good one.”

 Today, Gene believes honesty, integrity and willingness to work hard are the bedrock principles of a good attorney.
 That is what he and the other lawyers at Riddle & Brantley provide to their injured clients.
 Gene spends much of his time reviewing cases as well as instructing and supervising attorneys and paralegals.
 However, he also continues to directly handle cases as the lead attorney and he touches most of the personal injury cases that come into the firm.

 North Carolina Personal Injury Lawyer Committed to Excellent Client Service